guillermohernandez/frontend-intermediate-textbook/LessonTwo.md

 # Lesson Two

+### Let's be sure to add this to our notes repository. navigate into your repository using `cd`, and create a new file titled something like _LessonTwoNotes.j_ by typing `subl LessonTwoNotes.js`.
+Type examples (and make comments) in here.

 ## Conditionals
 Conditionals are a cornerstone in the logic of programming. `if` something then, do this, `else` do something else, unless `if` something `else` is true.
 A conditional statement in JavaScript can read like this:
 ```javascript